Seattle: The Pacific Northwest City Fueled by Coffee

 After a failed attempt to establish the heart of the city on the West Seattle peninsula, early settlers moved to current day Pioneer Square.
 Look down and you’ll see chunks of purple glass embedded in the sidewalks.
 That’s to let light into the city below, Seattle’s Underground.

 In 1889, the Great Seattle Fire burned this district to the ground.
 In an attempt to prevent that from ever happening again, the city was rebuilt in masonry (the neighborhood still contains some of the finest Romanesque architecture in the US).
-The new construction was indeed fireproof, but planners failed to take into account the soft soil of Puget Sound’s tidal flats.
-The highrises of the time—six and eight story brick buildings—settled, settled, and settled some more until entire first floors had become basements.
+The new construction was indeed fireproof, and given the frequent flooding that occurred here—on the Puget Sound's tidal flats—the city was also built up about eight feet higher.
+They built retaining walls on either side of the old streets, filled in the empty spaces, and paved over it, essentially lifting the buildings and sidewalks one whole story.
 Stubborn businesses continued below ground level until 1907 when the city condemned the lower floors.

 Nowadays, the Underground Tour is a popular tourist attraction, and while there’s not so much to see, the guides are excellent storytellers.